 To purchase commemorative coins, please download the Commemorative Coin Order Form here and contact the Central Bank head office at firstname.lastname@example.org or your nearest Central Bank Branch or Currency Centre.

 Laws Related to Currency

 The Central Bank of Kenya is the only body in Kenya with the specific mandate of issuing currency notes and coins.
-This mandate is prescribed under the Central Bank of Kenya Act Cap 491 Section 4 A (1) f.
+This mandate is enshrined in Article 231 (2) of Kenya’s Constitution and the Central Bank of Kenya Act Cap 491 Section 4 A (1) f.
 The Act also sets out other provisions in relation to Kenyan currency.
 The Penal Code Cap 63 Chapter XXXVI has specific provisions in reference to offenses relating to coin and banknote currency.

 CBK Act CAP 491